MahdiTavakol/Courses-EPCC-OpenMP-MandelbrotSet/README.md

-# Courses-EPCC-OpenMP-Mandelbrot_set-C
+# Courses-EPCC-OpenMP-Mandelbrot_set
-A simple OpenMP c code to obtain the Mandelbrot set
+A OpenMP c/c++ codes to obtain and visualize the Mandelbrot set